beeeestumbrella/cv/README.md

 - I'm the star baker in my family 👩🏻‍🍳
   - an advocate of stress baking to cope with the crazy world 🥐
 - Weight-lifting is a must-have in my life 💪🏻🏋🏻‍♀️
-- Books and music heals my soul 🥹
+- Books and music heal my soul 🥹